 Now don’t get me wrong.
-I am not advocating laughing at our guests.
+I am not advocating laughing at our customers or visitors.
 I know I’ve asked some bonehead questions when I’ve traveled out of the country (or heck, sometimes just down the road).
-Instead, I share these questions in the spirit of positive humor – to remind folks that they shouldn’t be afraid of asking any question when they travel and to remind them that we all need to keep our sense of humor when we travel.
-In fact, when many of the visitors posed these questions to me, they immediately burst out laughing when they realize what they have just said (or haven’t said) – providing both of us with a memorable
+Instead, I share these questions in the spirit of positive humor – to remind us all that we shouldn’t be afraid of asking any question when they travel and to remind them that we all need to keep our sense of humor when we travel.
+In fact, when many of the visitors posed these questions to me, they immediately burst out laughing when they realize what they have just said (or haven’t said) – providing both of us with a memorable story.

 Here is a just a small sampling of some of my favorite gems.

 That’s a lovely Canadian flag you have . . . does it come in other colors?

 How many undiscovered lakes are there around here?

 To escape a bear, do you have to climb a tree that’s the same width as your head?

 At what elevation does an elk become a moose?

 Can you show us something we haven’t seen yet?